QualebTheTurtle/ASP.NETFinal/README.md

 ## Intro to MVC

+### Overview
+> In this lab We will go over what MVC is and create a website about dogs.
+This site includes features such as login and authentication, and even pages that only appear upon login.
+All of which can be easily maintained and reused through the awsomeness of MVC.

 ### What is MVC????
 > MVC stands for Model View Controler.
 It is an archetectural pattern, or a way to logically organize and structure programs.
 MVC is not a framework, however it is commonly used by many frameworks such as Ruby on Rails and django.
 With MVC your program is orgamized in such a way that the Model is anything pertaining to the data of your program, being properties and databases.
 Views are anything pertaining to the "stuff" put out to the users screen.
 Finally Controller is for anything pertaining to processing information from user gathering info from the Model and View to create the final view and output to the user.
 >#### MVC With ASP.NET And Web Development